 When you live in a grey world with clouds threatening to burst and rain drizzling more often than seems possible, cold and damp permeate your bones, unless you are rich in which case you become very good at finding the very best spots to escape to.
 If the British aristocracy excelled at anything in the 19th century it was this.
 And Bordighera was one of their finds – a sunny climate, the Mediterranean gently lapping its shores, a garden paradise, colours to brighten anyone’s day – unrivalled displays of Bougainville, pink, orange and above all brilliant bursts of magenta.
 And because of its micro-climate and its special light (from the hills above it seems blessed by a special aura) artists and painters flocked there to – among them Claude Monet who lived in Bordighera and painted numerous pictures of the town.

 Fast forward to today and Bordighera is the same delightful seaside town on Italy’s Ligurian coast where the Alps plunge into the Mediterranean, just over the border from France.
 It sits peacefully on a lush promontory with panoramic views across the northern part of the Italian Riviera and to Monte Carlo.
-The popular resort of San Remo is a few kilometres to the east of here.
+The popular resort of San Remo is a few kilometers to the east of here.

-A promising way to start your exploration of this jewel of a resort is to walk along the seafront which, at two kilometres long, is one of the longer promenades in Liguria and is lined on one side by mature Mediterranean plants and trees.
+A promising way to start your exploration of this jewel of a resort is to walk along the seafront which, at two kilometers long, is one of the longer promenades in Liguria and is lined on one side by mature Mediterranean plants and trees.
 All four seasons beckon, not just Summer.

-Promenading in Spring and Autumn (and even in Winter)
+Traveling Promenading in Spring and Autumn (and even in Winter)

 Not all promenades are born equal.
 Stroll down Bordighera promenade and you will feel the magic.
 It is the magic of authenticity – of a promenade that is quintessentially Italian, but so special it has attracted painters like Monet, British, European and Russian royalty and today Hello Monaco.
 Take any Sunday; choose a sunny day, of course.
 We have many of them even now in November.
 And you can feel that almost unique Italian family atmosphere of warmth, and friendliness bubbling in anticipation of engaging anyone they meet to share their week-end joy.